Side-by-side comparison chart of bridge loan vs HELOC interest rates for homebuyers between properties

 As of July 2025, bridge loans carry interest rates of 8.5%–12%, while HELOCs average 8.27%–9.5%, making HELOCs the cheaper option in most cases.
 However, bridge loans fund faster and don’t require existing equity in your new home.
 The best choice depends on your timeline, equity position, and lender availability.

 When comparing the bridge loan vs HELOC rate, the gap is significant enough to cost thousands of dollars over even a short borrowing window.
-Bridge loans typically run 1.5–3.5 percentage points higher than current HELOC rates, according to Bankrate’s July 2025 HELOC rate data.
+At current pricing, bridge loans run 1.5–3.5 percentage points higher than HELOC rates, according to Bankrate’s July 2025 HELOC rate data.
 For homebuyers caught between selling one property and closing on another, that spread matters enormously.

-With inventory still tight in most U.S. markets, more buyers are financing two properties simultaneously — and choosing the wrong short-term product can quietly inflate total borrowing costs by tens of thousands of dollars.
+With inventory still tight in most U.S. markets, more buyers are financing two properties simultaneously.
+Choosing the wrong short-term product can quietly inflate total borrowing costs by tens of thousands of dollars.

 What Are Current Bridge Loan Interest Rates in 2025?

-Bridge loan rates currently range from 8.5% to 12% for most qualified borrowers, with the average sitting near 10% as of mid-2025.
-These are short-term, asset-backed loans designed to carry you from the sale of one home to the purchase of another — typically for six to twelve months.
+Rates on bridge loans currently range from 8.5% to 12% for most qualified borrowers, with the average sitting near 10% as of mid-2025.
+These are short-term, asset-backed loans designed to carry you from the sale of one home to the purchase of another, typically for six to twelve months.

-Bridge loans are priced as a spread over the prime rate, which the Federal Reserve indirectly controls through its federal funds rate target.
-Because bridge loans carry higher lender risk — no long amortization, compressed underwriting timelines, and dual-property collateral exposure — lenders add a premium of 2%–4% above prime.
+Pricing is structured as a spread over the prime rate, which the Federal Reserve indirectly controls through its federal funds rate target.
+Because these loans carry higher lender risk, no long amortization, compressed underwriting timelines, and dual-property collateral exposure, lenders add a premium of 2%–4% above prime.
 That spread is structural, not negotiable in most cases.

 Most bridge lenders also charge origination fees of 1%–2% of the loan amount, pushing the effective annual percentage rate (APR) well above the stated interest rate.
 For a $300,000 bridge loan at 10% for six months, you’d pay roughly $15,000 in interest plus up to $6,000 in fees before closing on your new home.
 If you’re a landlord managing multiple properties, understanding how fintech platforms are reshaping short-term property financing can help you compare alternatives more efficiently.

-Key Takeaway: Bridge loan rates average 10% in July 2025, with origination fees adding another 1%–2% to total cost.
-Per Bankrate’s bridge loan data, these products are priced at a structural premium over prime — making rate comparison against HELOC products essential before committing.
+Key Takeaway: At roughly 10% average interest in July 2025, origination fees of 1%–2% push the true cost of bridge financing well above the headline rate.
+Per Bankrate’s bridge loan data, these products are priced at a structural premium over prime, making rate comparison against HELOC products essential before committing.

 What Are Current HELOC Rates and How Do They Compare?